 How are new customers finding you?

 If you’re old-school, you may be relying on word of mouth, radio promotions, print ads, and direct mailing.
-But last year, 97% of consumers searched the Internet for a local business.
+But last year, 87% of consumers use Google to evaluate local businesses.

 That’s why you need to make sure your local business is listed on Google.